 CHART OF THE DAY: Estimating unemployment during the pandemic

-Friday's headline U3 unemployment rate of 6.7% is probably an undercount of the number of out-of-work people in the United States, not by design, but by the peculiar circumstances of the pandemic.
-By adjusting the number of unemployed to include the number of people who are not in the labor force ...
-READ MORE >
+Friday’s headline U3 unemployment rate of 6.7% for December is probably an undercount of the number of out-of-work people in the United States, not by design, but because of the peculiar circumstances of the pandemic. … READ MORE >

 U.S. November employment report: Winter is coming

-The recall of workers and job creation continued to slow in November to 245,000, while the unemployment rate declined to 6.7%, just ahead of what is likely to be a pandemic-induced drag on domestic labor market conditions over the next few months.
-Current lockdown measures, reflected by the churn ...
-READ MORE >
+The recall of workers and job creation continued to slow in November to 245,000, while the unemployment rate declined to 6.7%, just ahead of what is likely to be a pandemic-induced drag on domestic labor market conditions over the next few months. … READ MORE >

 Pre-holiday data deluge: A November to remember

-A series of economic reports released on Wednesday captured the cross currents in the American economy: Jobless claims increase First-time jobless claims rose for the second consecutive week, with the top line increasing to 778,000 for the week ending Nov.
-21, up from 742,000 previously, according to ...
-READ MORE >
+Among a series of economic reports released on Wednesday, first-time jobless claims increased for the second consecutive week, with the top line increasing to 778,000 for the week ending Nov.
+21, up from 742,000 previously, … READ MORE >